frios/ImageRating/README.md

 # ImageRating

-A simple and configurable rating view.
+A simple and configurable rating/favorite view.

-StarRating will display a sequence of images from 0-maxImages in half or whole increments simply by tapping the view.
+ImageRating will display a sequence of images from 0-maxImages in half or whole increments simply by tapping the view.
 The simplest way to display the view is as follows:

 ```
 import ImageRating